 We politely declined their offer, and did more research to discover that there were many, many data-mining companies cropping up to do exactly the same thing as them.
 We rejected their money, but what about other companies?
 It turns out, a lot of companies took the money, and today, many top downloaded apps are currently selling their users' data.

 So we did what we felt was the right thing, and we built an app to fight back against the tracking.
 Since the tracking was happening in apps and not just the browser, normal ad-blockers wouldn't block them.
 Our solution was Lockdown, which blocks tracking, ads, and badware in all apps, not just the browser.
-Fast forward to today, over 100,000 people have used Lockdown to block over a billion tracking attempts — and we're just getting started.
+Fast forward to today, over 1 million people have used Lockdown to block billions of tracking attempts.

 In 2022, in order to bring Lockdown's privacy features to the next 10 million users, we partnered up with Appex Group to invest significantly into the development of Lockdown 2.0, which includes a next-generation tracker-blocking engine that's 10x+ more efficient.
 Based in Boston, Massachusetts, Appex Group is a privacy-conscious mobile development company led and owned by passionate open source technologists.
 As the new owners of Lockdown Privacy, not only is Appex committed to keeping it open source and fully transparent, but they're also heavily investing in building out new privacy features and performance enhancements.
 We're unbelievably excited about Lockdown Privacy's bright future.